 Landstrasse is located a bit further away from the heart of the action in Vienna but is still a very interesting place to visit nonetheless.
 There, the architecture is much different from what can be found in the Inner Stadt.
 Less grand, less imperial, maybe more down to earth.

-Hundertwasser, a famous Austrian master of modern art, has left his mark on the Landstrasse neighbourhood.
+Hundertwasser, a famous Austrian master of modern art, has left his mark on the Landstrasse neighborhood.
 First with the Kunst Haus Wien.
 Inside, you will find the only permanent exhibition of Hundertwasser’s art as well as temporary exhibitions with the work of other artists.

 In Landstrasse, there is also the former summer residence of Prince Eugene of Savoy, the Belvedere Palace.
 The ensemble actually encompasses two castles, the Lower Belvedere and the Upper Belvedere.
 Today, the castles host a great collection of Austrian and international art, including pieces from the Impressionists, Gustav Klimt and medieval art.